kasper/phoenix/docs/docs/index.md

 - [**Download Phoenix**](https://github.com/kasper/phoenix/releases/download/4.0.0/phoenix-4.0.0.tar.gz)
 - See previous [releases](https://github.com/kasper/phoenix/releases/)

 To install, extract the downloaded archive and just drag-and-drop Phoenix to your `Applications` folder.
-When you run Phoenix for the first time, you will be asked to allow it to control your UI. macOS will ask you to open `Security & Privacy` in System Preferences.
-Once open, go to the `Accessibility` section and click the checkbox next to Phoenix to enable control.
+When you run Phoenix for the first time, you will be asked to allow it to control your UI. macOS will ask you to open `Privacy & Security` in System Settings.
+Once open, go to the `Accessibility` section and enable with the toggle next to Phoenix.
 An admin account is required to accomplish this.

 Alternatively, if you have [Homebrew](https://brew.sh) installed, you can simply run `brew install --cask phoenix`.